mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

 if (Main.rand.NextFloat() < .1323f) // 13.23% chance
 ```
 ## Other Conditions
-There are times we want to check other conditions, such as expertMode of current biome.
+There are times we want to check other conditions, such as expertMode or current biome.
 ### Using Conditions
 We can add conditions to our NPCLoot code using logical operators such as AND (&&)